10 of the Most Celebrated Knights of the Medieval Ages

 Jean de Joinville: The Chronicler of Crusader Kings

-Joinville’s most renowned contribution to history is his work “The Life of Saint Louis,” a biography of his close friend and liege, King Louis IX of France.
-This chronicle provides a unique window into the world of medieval Europe, offering insights into the character of Louis IX, the customs of the time, and the political landscape of the era.
-Joinville’s firsthand accounts of Louis IX’s life and his own experiences during the Seventh Crusade provide a rich and valuable historical record.
+One of Joinville’s most significant achievements was his authorship of “The Life of Saint Louis,” a biography of his friend and liege, King Louis IX of France.
+This chronicle is a detailed account of the life and times of the king.
+It provides a wealth of information on the medieval world, including the character of Louis IX, the customs and practices of the time, and the political and social landscape of medieval Europe.
+Joinville’s account of the king’s life, as well as his own experiences as a knight and crusader, provides a vivid and valuable historical record of the medieval period.

 Jean de Joinville presenting his book Life of Saint Louis to the king Louis X (miniature, 14th century).